-The GT series centralizers are made with a high grade thermoplastic called ACETAL POM so they are strong and corrosive-free, making them ideal for soil nail installations.
+The GT series centralizers are made from Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, extremely tough and has a low coefficient of friction, so they are strong and corrosive-free, making them ideal for soil nail installations.

 “Centralisers manufactured with fully inert material with no metal parts removes the potential for corrosion when compared with metallic centralizers,” Mr Linaker said.

 “This is an important consideration in areas with acidic soil which would cause metallic centralizers to corrode.